Sangamon County assistance programs.

 Capital Township – The center offers a number of resources and assistance programs.
 Among them include the following.
 Receive emergency rental help.
 The location also provides transitional assistance so people can find new, affordable housing.
 Other services help with paying utilities and clothing and food assistance.
 Health care services include medical and dental care, eye wear and prescriptions, and physician services.
 A workfare program can also help people find jobs.

 Food assistance is available in an emergency by Capitol Township.
 It is offered for perishable food orders, and low income can receive help.
 Limited amount of dental care is provided.
 The clothing is limited to up to $25, and eyeglasses are only offered if the need was verified by Catholic Charities.
 For people to get help from many of the programs, they need to be referred by a social service office.
-The programs are run from an office at 901 South 11th, call 525-1736.
+The programs are run from an office at 2833 South Grand Ave.
+East, call 525-1736.

 Helping Hands Of Springfield, Inc. is a leading social service agency in Sangamon County.
 Their mission is to, among other things, provide shelter for homeless adults in Springfield Illinois and help people meet a variety of other needs.